Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Numerical experiments

-In contrast, NeuralMD efficiently compensates for the remainder amplitude in the relativistic regime through random time perturbations and multiscale time region mixing, alleviating propagation failure.
-In the non-relativistic limit regime, NeuralMD effectively removes time oscillation via multiscale decomposition, utilizing a WKB expansion to reconstruct high-frequency time oscillation, thereby overcoming spectral bias.
-In the transition regime, NeuralMD balances the trade-off between dropping time oscillation and compensating for remainder amplitudes, mitigating both spectral bias and propagation failure.
-NeuralMD achieves the best performance across the entire regime, with improvements of up to 99.99\%, especially in the non-relativistic limit regime ($\varepsilon = 0.1, 0.01$).
+In contrast, NeuralMD compensates the remainder amplitude in the relativistic regime.
+It uses random time perturbations and multiscale mixing to alleviate propagation failure.
+In the nonrelativistic limit regime, NeuralMD separates the oscillatory carrier.
+It then uses WKB reconstruction to recover the high-frequency temporal structure.
+In the transition regime, NeuralMD balances phase separation with remainder-amplitude compensation, reducing errors associated with both spectral bias and propagation failure.
+NeuralMD achieves the lowest errors among the tested methods in these experiments, especially in the nonrelativistic limit regime ($\varepsilon = 0.1, 0.01$).

-To compare model performance in solving NKGE, we visualize the reference solutions, predicted solutions, and absolute error maps in \cref{fig:1d_eps_0.8,fig:1d_eps_0.5,fig:1d_eps_0.1}.
-For $\varepsilon = 0.8$ (low-frequency time oscillation), most models show competitive predictions (see \cref{fig:1d_eps_0.8}).
-However, for $\varepsilon = 0.5$ (medium-frequency time oscillation), most models exhibit failure modes (see \cref{fig:1d_eps_0.5}), and for $\varepsilon = 0.1$ (high-frequency time oscillation), all models fail (see \cref{fig:1d_eps_0.1}).
-In contrast, NeuralMD outperforms all models, effectively mitigating spectral bias and propagation failure across the entire regime.